 I am enrolled in low-income assistance program.
 Will that be affected?

 No. If you currently receive assistance via PIPP or LIHEAP, that status will not change and you can continue to get these benefits for your ComEd bill.

 I’m on ComEd’s budget-billing plan.
 Will that change?

 No. If you are currently on the budget-billing plan, you will remain on that plan.

 Can I still have my payment automatically deduced from my bank account?

 Yes.
 The way you pay your ComEd bill will not change.

-No. You need do nothing to automatically be enrolled in the program.
-If someone calls or visits your home claiming to be the Village’s power supplier, please file a complaint with the ICC at http://www.icc.illinois.gov/consumer/complaint.
+No. If someone calls or visits your home claiming to be the Village’s power supplier, please file a complaint with the ICC at http://www.icc.illinois.gov/consumer/complaint.

 No. By law, ComEd remains the Provider of Last Resort (POLR), so if there is an issue with securing electric supply, ComEd is required to deliver, regardless.